Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

+#Test-1 Helper

 ####Definitions:
 ###1. **Multi-tasking**
 It is a concept of performing multiple tasks over a certain period of time by executing them concurrently.

+####Example
-Example: MultiFinder: It is an extension software for the Apple Macintosh’s classic Mac OS.
+MultiFinder: It is an extension software for the Apple Macintosh’s classic Mac OS.
 It allows multiple application to be simultaneously resident in memory.
 A single mouse click switches between applications, and information from one application can be copied to another.
 ###2.	**Multi-programming**
 It is a fundamental form of parallel processing in which several programs run at the same time on the single processor.

-Example:
+####Example
+Having multiple OS in one computer like Windows, Linux.

 ###3.	**Multi-processing**
 It is the use of two or more centrdal processing units within a single computer system.

-Example:
+####Example

 ###4.	**Multi-threading**
 It is ability of an Operating system to support multiple, concurrent paths of execution within a single process.